• LDA-NOC clear

 Maintenance and depreciation (plots don't depreciate, flats do)

 This is the silent killer of flat ROI that nobody mentions in the brochure.
 A new flat starts depreciating the day you take possession.
-Concrete cracks, paint fades, plumbing leaks, fittings break, common areas wear out.
-After 20 years, a flat is usually trading at land value plus 30 to 40% of original construction cost — not 100%.
-Society maintenance compounds at ₹2,000 to ₹6,000 per month for the entire ownership period.
-Major repairs (lift, painting, waterproofing) come every 5 to 7 years and cost ₹50,000 to ₹2 lakh per flat.
+Concrete cracks.
+Paint fades.
+Plumbing leaks.
+Fittings break.
+Common areas wear out.
+After 20 years, a flat usually trades at land value plus 30 to 40 percent of original construction cost, not 100 percent.

 Resale liquidity

 Flats sell faster because the buyer can move in or rent out the day after registry.
 Typical Lucknow flat resale window: 60 to 120 days at fair price.
-Plots sell slower because buyers do extra due diligence — Bhulekh khasra check, RERA verification, LDA NOC, encumbrance certificate, perimeter inspection.
+Plots sell slower because buyers do extra due diligence, Bhulekh khasra check, RERA verification, LDA NOC, encumbrance certificate, perimeter inspection.
 Typical Lucknow plot resale window: 90 to 180 days.

 When to pick a flat instead

-We are honest about this even though we sell plots.
+We're honest about this even though we sell plots.
 Flats are the right call in five scenarios:

-• You need to live in the home this year — buying a plot means waiting 18 to 24 months to build, plus carrying construction stress and overruns.
+• You need to live in the home this year.
+Buying a plot means waiting 18 to 24 months to build, plus carrying construction stress and overruns.

 • You prefer apartment-style amenities (pool, gym, security, lift, common gardens) and don't want to manage them yourself.

-• Your time is more valuable than land — plot ownership requires occasional perimeter checks, mutation follow-up, registry record updates.
+• Your time is more valuable than land.
+Plot ownership requires occasional perimeter checks, mutation follow-up, registry record updates.
 Flats, especially RERA gated towers, run on auto-pilot.

 Year 1 (2026): Buy 2,000 sq.ft. plot at Estone Infra.
-Cost: 2,000 × ₹1,750 = ₹35L.
-Add registry (~₹2.5L) and miscellaneous (~₹0.5L) = ₹38L total.
+Cost: 2,000 × ₹1,999 = ₹40 lakh.
+Add registry (~₹3 lakh) and miscellaneous (~₹0.5L).
 Park ₹2L as construction reserve.
+Roughly ₹45L total cash out.

-Year 4 (2029): Plot has appreciated at average 16% per year — value now ₹54.7L.
-Take a construction loan of ₹20L at 8.5% over 15 years (EMI ~₹19,700).
-Build a ground+1 home: ground floor 1,200 sq.ft. for self-use, first floor 800 sq.ft. as 2-BHK rental.
-Total construction cost ₹25L (you contribute ₹5L from savings + ₹20L loan).
+Year 4 (2029): Plot has appreciated at average 16 percent a year, value now around ₹62L.
+Take a construction loan of ₹20L at 8.5 percent over 15 years (EMI roughly ₹19,700).
+Build a ground+1 home, ground floor 1,200 sq.ft. for self-use, first floor 800 sq.ft. as 2-BHK rental.
+Construction cost ₹25L (you contribute ₹5L from savings + ₹20L loan).

 Frequently Asked Questions